z4kn4fein/cpp-semver/README.md

    FetchContent_Declare(#[[...]])
    ```
-   Then you can import the package:
+   Then, you can import the package:
    ```cpp
    import semver;
    ```